 Though the show often veers off into full-on sci-fi and fantasy, the time travel episodes are the meat and potatoes that make up the DNA of Doctor Who.
 The rotating regenerations of the Doctor have bounced everywhere from Pompeii to a trip back to hang out with Vincent van Gogh.
-Not to mention the fact that, if you’re looking for a very long binge, there are decades of Doctor Who going back to the early days, plus 12 seasons of the more modern run to keep you busy until the coronavirus is just a memory in the data banks.
+Not to mention the fact that, if you’re looking for a very long binge, there are decades of Doctor Who going back to the early days, plus 12 seasons of the more modern run to keep you plenty busy.

 This one is based on a British series, but for our purposes, we’ll keep the focus on the U.S. version.
 The show starred Jason O’Mara as a present-day detective who wakes up in 1973 New York.

 It’s a trippy, well-constructed cop and sci-fi series at its core, but more than that, it’s a compelling look at New York City in that much wilder era of the early 1970s.
 The vibe, the feel, the smell, even — it’s all there.